 If a cracked tooth is untreated, it can split even further into distinct segments.
 If it gets to this point, the tooth will not be able to remain intact.
 However, depending on the positioning of the crack, the dentist may be able to save and restore a portion of the tooth.

 When a fracture begins in the root and extends toward the chewing surface, it is called a vertical root fracture.
 This problem is hard to detect because there are few symptoms.
 When possible these fractures are treated with endodontic surgery to salvage a portion of the tooth, otherwise, the entire tooth will need to be extracted.

 The best thing to do if you feel any kind of pain or discomfort (even if it’s not ongoing!) is to book an appointment with our team at Higson Dental Group so we can have a closer look at the problem area.
-The sooner we can care for a cracked tooth, the better the chances of saving the tooth and preventing infection or the need for emergency dental services.Contact Us »
+The sooner we can care for a cracked tooth, the better the chances of saving the tooth and preventing infection or the need for emergency dental services or dental implants in the long run.Contact Us »